Museum Cottage at Au Train Lake

 - * Regretfully, accommodations for pets are not

-- * There is a comfortable outside smoking
+- * This is a non-smoking facility.

 Cancellation Policy: Cancellation request